 I also came to form a bond with Ricky Brown.
 He is still a counselor at the PORT campus in Burgaw.
 We had some very serious conversations about life in general while I was at PORT.
 We talked about what my family meant to me, how much I wanted to achieve in my future, and how I planned to get there.
 Ricky was just an all-around incredibly healthy outlet for me while I was at PORT, he and Monique both.
 All three of us still keep in contact to this day and I am so thankful for that.
 I am constantly updating them on my accomplishments.

 I am in my last year at UNCW for my undergraduate studies, double majoring in political science and international relations along with obtaining a pre-law minor.
 I have plans of going to law school next year and I am very much looking forward to that.
-I am also on the surf team at UNCW while also being lucky enough to have an internship at The Rhine Law Firm.
+I am also on the surf team at UNCW while also being lucky enough to have an internship at a local law firm.
 I have also been lucky enough to be a part of a start-up company called opiAId. opiAId will be a technology-assisted therapy leveraging the latest advances in data science to aid both our “neighbors” (those struggling with addiction) and “the partners” (organizations that are directly caring for them).
 For me to be able to be a part of this team and have an effect and influence on an issue that is so dear to my heart is an enormous blessing.
 The best part about all of this; my family gets to witness and join me in all my accomplishments and hard work.
 If it weren’t for them, I would not be where I am today.

 February 3rd of 2019 will be seven years clean and it all started at PORT.
 If you told me seven years ago that I would be where I am today I would have told you that you were insane.
 There came a time in my life that I stopped running away from my past and started running towards my potential.
 My health, mental and physical, mean everything to me now.
 I usually wake up around 5:00 AM every day to go to the gym.
 A lot of people don’t understand that the gym, for me, isn’t about getting “jacked” or “looking good”.
 The gym for me is my anchor, it is my time to release any stress that I have and truly work on myself.
 It is all about self-discipline.
 If I can start my day in the gym every day challenging myself there, then it sets the tone for the rest of my day.
 Because sure, there are days that I wake up exhausted and drained, but those are the days (in my opinion) that matter the most.
 Again, it is all about consistency and self-discipline (again this is my opinion).
 Hard work, works.
 It sounds like common sense but it seems that common sense is not so common anymore.
 My goals and dreams mean more to me than any instant gratification.
 I am willing to miss parties and late nights with friends if it means long term success, and I think this mindset has carried me great lengths to get me to where I am.